jeffcogswell/mongodb-classicmodels/README.md

 https://www.richardtwatson.com/dm6e/

-To use it, just run the mongo-import.sh script.
+To import it into mongodb, just run the mongo-import.sh script.

 If you want it to go into a different database, edit the mongo-import.sh script and change each occurance of "ClassicModels" to whatever you like.

+You can also open the CSV files in Excel or LibreOffice.